Calculator-Online.net

 Newtonian Fluid:

-A liquid, whose viscosity does not change with shear stain (V/Y), is known as Newtonian Fluid.
-So, the fluid that follow the newton’s law of viscosity is Newtonian fluid.
+A liquid whose viscosity does not change with shear strain (du/dy) is called a Newtonian fluid.
+Fluids that follow Newton’s law of viscosity are Newtonian fluids.

 Non-Newtonian Fluid:

-A liquid, whose viscosity changes with shear stain (V/Y), is known as Non-Newtonian Fluid.
-Therefore, the fluid that does not follow the newton’s law of viscosity is Non-Newtonian Fluid.
+A liquid whose viscosity changes with shear strain (du/dy) is called a Non-Newtonian fluid.
+Fluids that do not follow Newton’s law of viscosity are Non-Newtonian fluids.

 How to Use Water Viscosity Calculator?

-An online viscosity calculator will compute the thickness of water at any temperature, even those above the 300 Celsius by following steps:
+An online viscosity calculator can compute the thickness of water at any temperature, even above 300°C, by following these steps:

 Input:

-• Now, select the temperature unit for determining the viscosity.
+• Select the temperature unit for determining the viscosity.

 Output:

-• The calculator provides the density, dynamic, and kinematic viscosity of water at given temperature with water viscosity and temperature chart.
+• The calculator provides the density, dynamic viscosity, and kinematic viscosity of water at the given temperature, along with a water viscosity vs. temperature chart.

 FAQs: